kmaso99/environmental-data/Ecological-Projects/README.md

 - communicate results clearly with plots and interpretable outputs

 The goal is to provide a clean, reviewable workflow that could slot into a broader “environmental intelligence” toolkit.

 ---

+**Results:** Using NSIDC daily sea-ice extent records, I aggregated the data to monthly and annual means, then compared long‑term behavior between the Northern and Southern Hemispheres.
+The full time series shows a strong seasonal cycle plus a clear long‑term decline in overall extent.
+When split by hemisphere, the Arctic shows persistent losses over time, with the steepest declines concentrated in late summer/early autumn (around the annual minimum).
+The Antarctic signal is more variable: several decades show small gains, but the most recent period shows a sharp downturn.
+Decadal trend summaries highlight consistent negative trends in the north and a regime shift in the south late in the record.
+A change‑point analysis on annual mean extent identifies a structural break around 2002 in the Northern Hemisphere and around 2017 in the Southern Hemisphere, marking periods where the behavior of the series changes materially.

+---